US inflation slows again in March as interest rates hit economy

-Inflation in the US slowed again in March as the Federal Reserve's interest rates are helping to ease price pressures on US households and businesses.
+Inflation in the US slowed again in March as the Federal Reserve's interest rates help to ease price pressures on households and businesses.

 Data released by the Labour Department on Wednesday showed that the Consumer Price Index rose 0.1 per cent in March, down from a 0.4 per cent increase in February.
 Inflation slowed to 5 per cent on an annual basis.